joshua-williams/elegant/Writerside/topics/Elegant-Getting-Started.md

 ```

 ## Retrieving Models
-Once you have created a model and [its associated database table](Migrations.md#generating-migrations), you are ready to start retrieving data from your database.
-You can think of each Elegant model as a powerful [query builder](Query-Builder.md) allowing you to fluently query the database table associated with the model.
-The model's `all` method will retrieve all of the records from the model's associated database table:
+After creating a model and its corresponding database table, you can begin querying data.
+Each Elegant model functions as an advanced query builder, providing a fluent interface for interacting with its associated table.
+The `all` method fetches every record from the model's table:

 ```typescript
 // user.model.ts